-Another place to visit in Bago is the Shwemawdaw Pagoda, the tallest pagoda in Myanmar at 55 meters.
+Another place to visit in Bago City is the Shwemawdaw Pagoda, the tallest pagoda in Myanmar at 55 metres.
 You’ll also be able to see the Four Giant Buddha Images.
-And while you’re in Bago, don’t miss out on the excavation site of the Golden Rock, where King Bayinnaung used to live.
-Whether you’re looking for ancient statues or beautiful gardens, Bago has something for everyone.
+And while you’re in Bago City, don’t miss out on the excavation site of the Golden Rock, where King Bayinnaung used to live.
+Whether you’re looking for ancient statues or beautiful gardens, Bago City has something for everyone.

 Mya Tha Lyaung Reclining Buddha

-When you are in Bago, you cannot miss the Mya Tha Lyaung Reclining Buddha.
+When you are in Bago City, you cannot miss the Mya Tha Lyaung Reclining Buddha.
 It is part of the Shwethalyaung Buddha and Kanbawzathadi Palace.
 It is located only 1.8 kilometers from the railway station.
 It is best visited between November and mid-March.

 Mya Tha Lyaung Reclining Buddha is a large outdoor statue of Buddha, which was completed in 2001 by the local residents.
 It is 82 metres long, making it one of the largest Buddha statues in Myanmar.
 It is free to visit and is an important religious site in the town.